Table of Contents

 Why is golf a mind game?

 Golf is a mind game because you must stay focused, self-aware, calm, and self-confident simultaneously.
 In addition, you have to do this while swinging a golf club, sometimes close to 100mph.
-That’s a lot going on, and you need quite a bit of brain power to get it done.
+That’s a lot going on, and you need quite a bit of brain power when playing golf.

 Final Thoughts on the Golf Mental Game